warrior-cultures-and-training

 Key Motifs and Their Meanings

-• Koru: The most fundamental motif.
+- Koru: The most fundamental motif.
 Based on the unfurling silver fern frond, it symbolizes new life, growth, strength, and peace.
-It is a core element in kowhaiwhai (rafter patterns) and carving.
+It is a core element in kowhaiwhai (rafter patterns) and carving, often used as a border or fill pattern.

-• Manaia: A mythological creature, part bird, part human, part fish.
-It serves as a spiritual guardian against evil.
-The Manaia is often depicted in profile with a serpent-like body, a bird's beak, and human hands.
-It is a powerful symbol of protection and balance between the celestial and earthly realms.
+- Manaia: A mythological guardian creature, part bird, part human, part fish.
+It serves as a spiritual protector against evil, often depicted in profile with a serpent-like body, a bird’s beak, and human hands.
+The Manaia is a powerful symbol of balance between the celestial and earthly realms and is frequently placed at threshold points to ward off harm.

-• Marakihau: A mythical sea creature with a long, forked tongue and a human-like body.
+- Marakihau: A mythical sea creature with a long, forked tongue and a human-like body.
 It is a guardian of the ocean and controls the fish and tides.
+Often found on the exterior of meeting houses or on waka, it represents the power and danger of the sea.

-• Pakati / Haehae: The notched lines often seen on the sides of the tongue or body.
+- Pakati / Haehae: The notched lines often seen on the sides of the tongue, body, or around the eyes.
 They represent the passing of time, generations, and the relentless flow of life.
+The number of notches can also encode specific genealogical information.

 Cultural Significance in the Modern Era